imfatant/test/README.md

     # load-module module-suspend-on-idle
 Then restart: `sudo reboot`

-When the BBBlue is back up, put your Bluetooth speaker in pairing mode, and do:
+When the BBBlue is back up, put your Bluetooth speaker into pairing mode, and do:

     bluetoothctl
     scan on